 TMJ joint connects lower jaw to upper jaw.
 We have two such joints: one on each side.
 Sleep apnea and TMJ problems are interconnected.
 Many times, people grind their teeth intentionally or unintentionally when they are not getting sleep.
 If this becomes a habit, then it has worst effects on TMJ.
 People with such problems experience symptoms like jaw pain, head, neck and even shoulder pain.
 Some people complaint about chewing difficulties as well.
 Also, clicking or grinding sound near the joint area caused as a result might irritate people.
 Some people might also get locked jaw, meaning the inability to open or close the mouth for certain period.
 Tightness of the jaw is also seen as one of the related problems.

 Generally, sleep apnea is diagnosed by a medical doctor.
 However, the dentist will help you to alleviate dental symptoms with.
 Treatments such as behavior modification including improving sleep quality, treatments for dry mouth.
 A dentist can prescribe tablets and mouth wash to cure dry mouth.
 Doctors might also ask you to wear nightguard to resolve grinding or clenching of teeth will help you in case of grinding or clenching.
 Orthodontic or braces treatments are also one of the best options to correct the bite

 Looking for A Specialist to Get Understand You and Your Dental Problems?

 US Dental Clinic in Ahmedabad, Gujarat is a world-class dental treatment provider pioneered by American trained and licensed dentists and

-dental implant surgeon.
+.
 With state of the art dental & implant centre, US Dental provides US standard quality dental care to all the patients ensuring a great dental treatment experience.